 A Pulmonologist Might Recommend Oxygen Therapy to Help You With Breathing and Getting More Air Into the Lungs

-Normally, your lungs absorb oxygen from the air you breathe and pass it into your bloodstream, but asbestos-related conditions such as those mentioned above can stop your lungs from expanding as much as it normally does when you take a breath, causing the oxygen in your blood to be reduced below the normal level.
+Normally, your lungs absorb oxygen from the air you breathe and pass it into your bloodstream, but asbestos-related conditions such as those mentioned above can stop your lungs from expanding as much as they normally do when you take a breath, causing the oxygen in your blood to be reduced below the normal level.
 In addition to difficulty breathing, you can experience chest pain, dizziness, confusion, rapid breathing, and rapid heartbeat.

-When you are short of breath, you might feel like you can't get enough air into your lungs and you can't do it quickly enough.
-It may seem as though you're running short on oxygen and it may be more difficult to inhale and exhale.
+When you are short of breath, you might feel like you can't get enough air into your lungs, and you can't do it quickly enough.
+It may seem as though you're running short on oxygen, and it may be more difficult to inhale and exhale.
 Sometimes you might be compelled to take a full breath before you've even finished the last exhale to relieve the frightening fear of asphyxiation.